Ruegus/-ini-jouse/README.md

 ### Time Limit

 All of the factories can take a `time_limit` expressed in milliseconds.
 The requestor that the factory returns will fail if it can not finish its work in the specified time.
 If `time_limit` is `0` or `undefined`, then there will be no time limit.

+Three of the factories (`parallel`, `parallel_object`, and `race`) can take a `throttle` argument.
+Normally these factories want to start all of their requestors at once.
+Unfortunately, that can cause some incompetent systems to fail due to resource exhaustion or other limitations.
+The `throttle` puts an upper limit on the number of requestors that can be running at once.
+Please be aware that some of your requestors might not start running until others have finished.
+You need to factor that delay into your time limits.